ECHO and SGA Telnet Options for MUDs

 New servers and client SHOULD try and negotiate Standard character-at-at-time-mode, and implement a basic CLI with backspace and delete support, and control key filtering, as this allows the most server and client flexibility.

-There is nothing about being in character-at-a-time mode that prevents a MUD client from providing a local line-by-line mode editor, and sending pre-edited lines up to the server.
+There is nothing about being in character-at-a-time mode that prevents a MUD client from simultaneously providing a local line-by-line mode editor, and sending pre-edited lines up to the server.
 (See LociTerm, for an example).
 This allows for local text entry on platforms such as mobile where a local editor is a natural way to enter text, while still allowing a client to send individual keystrokes, such as function keys, in an immediate and natural way via on-screen buttons without the need to implement a separate out of band protocol.

 Concerns about latency and per-keystroke packet transfer times are no longer an issue in the video-rich, high speed internet of (circa 2024), and character-at-a-time mode can provide the best of line mode editing with immediate, server-side keystroke processing.